connervieira/Predator/DOCUMENTATION.md

                 - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.
         - Information mode
             - In information mode, Predator will run in an endless loop, displaying information based on the configuration.
+                - Information mode is capable of displaying general information like the current time, GPS location, speed, etc as well as more specific information, like the distance to the nearest traffic monitoring camera.
             - Depending on the configuration, Predator may also record telemetry to the `information_recording.csv` file in the root project directory.
         - Survey mode
             - In survey mode, Predator will display a menu prompting the user to select to create, view, edit, or survey a database.